epics-modules/vac/docs/vacDoc.md

 Marty Smith added support for the QPC (Quad Pump Controller) from Gamma Vacuum and has supplied some documentation.

-Tim Mooney is responsible for coordinating development and releases.
+Tim Mooney managed the development and releases of this module for decades.